 Need a speaker for your society, library, or archive?
 Below are the topics I am currently offering.
-I’m always interested in developing new ideas.
-If you have something specific your group may be interested in that you’ve not seen elsewhere, I’d love to hear from you.
 My schedule can be found on the “See Me!” section of the home page, or on the Events page.

 Beyond the Docket Books: Digging For Gold In Probate Packets